Mernda Park Primary School

 Diaries need to come back to school every day as students use them during their learning and to record important dates and special events.

-You can: read to your child, listen to your child read or have your child read to you.
-Talk to your child about their reading.
+Read to your child, listen to your child read, or they can read independently and then you may talk to them about their reading.
 It’s fun to discuss storyline, characters, setting and predict what is going to happen next.

 Yan Yean Curriculum Snapshot